deanturpin/dft/readme.md

 #include <vector>

 // DFT is a header-only discrete Fourier transform implementation written in
-// C++14.
-Libraries often use optimisations that restrict dimensions of the
+// Modern C++.
+Libraries often use optimisations that restrict dimensions of
-// sample array (power of two) but without these limitations we can explore the
+// the sample array (power of two) but without these limitations we can explore
-// algorithm and apply it where we couldn't use a "fast" implementation.
-It was
+// the algorithm and apply it where we couldn't use a "fast" implementation.
+It
-// originally written to study the characteristic spectral response of my
+// was originally written to study the characteristic spectral response of my
 // various musical instruments but it can be applied in other domains.
 The
 // calculate() routine takes a pair of STL container iterators and returns the
 // Fourier transform as a vector of bins.
 We could consider parallelising the